flowchart LR

 print('Incorrect: mean confidence =', round(df.loc[~correct, 'species_raw_score'].mean(), 3))

 The histograms show a strong separation: correctly classified sequences cluster near confidence 1.0, while incorrect predictions spread across the full range.
-The zoomed panel reveals that most incorrect predictions fall below the 0.95 threshold, confirming that confidence filtering is an effective strategy for removing unreliable assignments.
+The zoomed panel reveals that most incorrect predictions fall below the 0.95 threshold, confirming that confidence filtering is a useful strategy for flagging or removing many unreliable assignments.

 4.3 Examining individual predictions